ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Spacetime Skein</b><br>
 				<details>
 					<summary>Gain mass while stationary.
 Lose mass while moving.</summary>
 					<small>Standing still reduces the next damage and knockback you take by up to 50% (+50% per stack, hyperbolic).
-Moving increasing your move and attack speed by up to 50% (+50% per stack, linear).
+Moving increasing your move and attack speed by up to 40% and 30% (+40% and 30% per stack, linear).
 Each effect ramps up over 5 seconds, while the other effect is lost 200% as fast.
 Taking damage forces the movement effect to charge for 0.25 seconds.</small>
 				</details>
 			</td>
 			<td><ul>